stevenrobertson/sd-docs/01-project_identification/project-identification.md

 # Project Block Diagrams

-See attached document for diagram.
+See the attached document for project block diagrams.

 # Project Budget and Financing